Ken Babby: Boards

 Babby serves on the Wheaton College board of trustees., Jacksonville University Board of Trustees, and the Board of Baptist Health System (Downtown Jacksonville Campus); He also serves on the boards of the Cleveland Sports Commission and the Jacksonville Chamber of Commerce.
 Ken is currently serving a two-year term as board chair, Visit Jacksonville.

 Personal life

-Ken is married to Liz Bryan, an executive vice president of Spectrum, and has a 13-year-old son, Josh.
+Ken is married to Liz Bryan, an executive vice president of Spectrum, and has a son.
 Ken is also the son of former lawyer, Washington Redskins attorney, Baltimore Orioles attorney, sports agent, and Phoenix Suns President of Basketball Operations and senior advisor in Lon Babby.